Material Issues

 Water resources

-Reduction rate of basic water usage intensity (compared with FY2018)
+Reduction of basic water usage intensity (compared with FY2018)

 FY2030: 16% reduction